Importance of fuel pump compatibility with new fuels

 Traditionally, onboard fuel handling systems comprise pumps designed for HFO/MDO use.

-The upcoming IMO 2020 regulations will require vessels to use low-sulphur fuels more frequently or continuously.
+The current IMO 2020 regulations require vessels to use low-sulphur fuels more frequently or continuously.
 The majority of these distillate fuels will have a sulphur content of between 0.5% and 0.1%.
 These fuels carry the risk of causing a reduction in pumping capacity because of their different viscosities.

 The very different properties of these fuel types call for a professional pump compatibility check before any new type of fuel can be successfully introduced into the system.